tamarajedidja/trifle/triflepaper_scripts/README.md

 ### 📂 Data Availability

-The data used in the TRIFLE paper will be stored at the **Donders Repository**:
+The data used in the TRIFLE paper are stored at the **Donders Repository**:
 🔗 https://data.donders.ru.nl/

 Access is available **upon request**, in accordance with institutional guidelines.